AdaCore/gnatstudio/docs/users_guide/environment.rst

   Overrides and hardcodes the default root installation directory.
 You usually do not need to set this variable unless you are a GPS developer in unusual circumstances.
-GPS finds all its resource files (e.g., images, plug-ins, and xml files) from this variable, so setting it to an incorrect value will cause GPS to misbehave.
+GPS finds all its resource files (e.g., images, plugins, and xml files) from this variable, so setting it to an incorrect value will cause GPS to misbehave.

 * :file:`GPS_MEMORY_MONITOR`